XinJingHao/Sparrow-V0/README.md

 The training curve will be saved at the `runs` folder, for more details about how to install and use tensorboard, please click [here](https://pytorch.org/docs/stable/tensorboard.html).
 Also, you are free to use your own data visulization tools by modifying the scripts.

 ### Play with trained model:
 During training, the DDQN model will be saved at the `model` folder every 10k steps (e.g. `model/10k.pth`).
-You can play with it via:
+After training, you can play with it via:
 ```bash
 python train_DDQN_single.py --render True --Loadmodel True --ModelIdex 10
 ```